Ideal duration: 1 day

 Best Time: Jul-Mar Read More

-A symbol of the vast heritage present throughout the culturally rich India, the Buddhist monuments of Sanchi are one of the oldest stone structures in India.
+Located in Madhya Pradesh, the Buddhist monuments of Sanchi are one of the oldest stone structures in India.
 Designated a World Heritage site by UNESCO, the Great Stupa was installed in the 3rd century BC by Emperor Ashoka of the Mauryan dynasty.
-The sculptures and monuments present at the site are a fine example of the development of Buddhist art and architecture.
-The stupa sits atop a hill in Sanchi, surrounded by lush gardens, providing visitors peace and serenity at this grand tribute to the peaceful religion of Buddhism.
+The sculptures and monuments present at the site are a fine example of the development of Buddhist art and architecture in Madhya Pradesh.
+The stupa sits atop a hill in Sanchi, 46 km from the city of Bhopal.

-Sanchi is a small village situated at the foot of a hill, located very close to the capital city of Bhopal.
-This place is known for its ancient Stupas, monasteries and other remnants of the rich Buddhist culture which date back to the 3rd century B. C. It is one of the most important places for Buddhist pilgrimage and pilgrims from around the world visit this place, especially to see Sanchi Stupa which is also a World Heritage Site.
+Sanchi is known for its ancient Stupas, monasteries, the Ashoka Pillar, Toranas or ornate gateways with intricate carvings and other remnants of the rich Buddhist culture which date back to the 3rd century B. C. It is one of the most important places for Buddhist pilgrimage and pilgrims from around the world visit this place.

 Indian citizens, visitors of SAARC and BIMSTEC nations (Bangladesh, Nepal, Bhutan, Sri Lanka, Pakistan, Maldives, Afghanistan, Thailand, Myanmar): INR 30

 Foreigners (other): INR 500 Free for children up to 15 years of age.